materialsvirtuallab/nano266/labs/lab3/README.md

    parameters for both bcc and hcp Fe (i.e., $a$ for BCC and $a$ and $c$ for HCP).
 (20 points)
 2. Varying the volume of the cell calculate when the HCP structure becomes more favorable than the BCC one.
-Further, (20 points)
+Further, (10 points)
 3. Calculate and compare the total energy for the BCC structure in the ferromagnetic, anti-ferromagnetic, and nonmagnetic states.
-(20 points)
+(10 points)

+Note that you will need to read the PWSCF manual to figure out how to set various options to do this work.
+At this stage of the course, we will not be providing complete scripts and you need to work through the manuals to figure out what to do.
+This is part and parcel of computational modeling work.

 # Q2 (40 points): Stability of the PbTiO$_3$ perovskite